How to Convert GSM to PT: A Gsm vs pt paper guide

 • Conversion Rate: A general rule is that every 50 GSM increase adds approximately 2-3 PT, though variations exist based on paper composition.

-• Check Manufacturer Specifications: Always refer to actual product details because different paper manufacturers can have various coatings, laminations, and compositions of their paper that can influence thickness or weight.
+• Manufacturer Specifications: Always refer to actual product details because different paper manufacturers can have various coatings, laminations, and compositions of their paper that can influence thickness or weight.

 Understanding these conversions can help companies make informed decisions on choosing the right paper for their packaging and printing needs.